md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 #### South Korea

 [49] Government of the Republic of Korea.
 National Strategy for Artificial Intelligence[R].
 Seoul: Government of Korea, latest edition.

-[50] Ministry of Science and ICT.
-AI Semiconductor and AI Ecosystem Development Plans[R].
-Seoul: MSIT, 2025.

 #### Estonia